junxit/us-congress-bills-110/metadata.md

 - 2007-12-19 — Introduced in House
 - 2007-12-19 — Introduced in House
 - 2007-12-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-01-16 — Referred to the Subcommittee on Government Management, Organization, and Procurement.
+- 2008-03-11 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2008-03-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-03-13 — Committee Consideration and Mark-up Session Held.
+- 2008-03-13 — Ordered to be Reported by Voice Vote.
+- 2008-04-10 — Placed on the Union Calendar, Calendar No. 356.
+- 2008-04-10 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-578.
+- 2008-04-10 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-578.